Alfresco/docs-alfresco/digital-workspace/latest/governance/security.md

     Example: The predefined Classification group has marks of Top Secret, Secret, and Classified.
 To see a file classified as Secret, the user must have Secret or Top Secret clearance.

-## Security Controls and Security Marks
+## Security Controls in the Admin App

 Use this example to create an **All** Control in the Admin App called Training that has three Security Marks, **Media**, **Data handling**, and **Backend management**.

-**Important:** All Security Marks you create are visible to all users.
+> **Important:** All Security Marks you create are visible to all users within the Digital Workspace.

-### Create Security Controls and Security Marks
+### Create Controls and Security Marks

-Use the Admin App to create Security Controls.
+Use the Admin App to create Controls.

 1. Log into the Admin App as an administrator.

 2. Expand the **Security** entry in the left pane and then click **Security Controls**.

-    You can view and edit all of your Security Controls from here.
+    You can view and edit all of your Controls from here.

 3. Click **Create New Control**.